Poorly performing legumes: A nitrogen or molybdenum deficiency?

 The importance of Mo should not be gauged by the quantity plants require for healthy growth.
 For example, if a pasture producing 10 tonnes of dry matter per hectare per year uptakes approximately 400 kg of N, the same pasture would uptake only 3 g of Mo.
 While N and Mo may be the essential elements taken up in the largest and smallest amounts respectively, these two nutrients are intrinsically linked.

-A minute reduction in Mo availability critically affects the way plants use N to grow.
+A minute reduction in Mo availability critically affects how plants use N to grow.

 Mo plays an important role in two processes in which plants use N to grow: